susanodii/Glasp/Glasp.md

 ![](images/following.png)

-5.  **Topics** shows contents related to your interest.It shows topics you can follow.
+5.  **Topics** shows contents related to your interest.
+It shows topics you can follow.
 You are free to add or remove topics.

 ![](images/Topics.png)